 It is concluded that a substantial gold resource has been identified at Money Knob and the surrounding area.
 Dedicated drilling has continuously enlarged the resource over the past several years.
 Current metallurgical studies are underway and results indicate that gold is recoverable through heap leach, and combined mill, CIP, CIL, gravity, and flotation techniques.
-Continuation of planned and inprogress metallurgical and ore processing studies will enable assessment of the best material processing and gold recovery techniques.
+Continuation of planned and in-progress metallurgical and mineralization processing studies will enable assessment of the best material processing and gold recovery techniques.
 As results for this work are completed, new cost estimates that incorporate optimized gold recovery techniques will be used for a more comprehensive development plan and economic assessment.
+At this stage in the evaluation, and based on the results of the PA, the report concludes that mineralization at Money Knob merits continued engineering, economic assessment and planning to proceed on that basis.